 The installation consisting of 4 sets of flower units using lightweight bamboo mesh, which are used widely in popular Chinese steam basket, are carefully cut into specific geometry and sewn together with nylon fabric.
 The flower units are made to contract and expand with purpose made contraption device controlled by facial recognition sensor which recognise and track the audience standing in front.
 The visitors are encouraged to play with the feedback from the sensor which tracks the facial expression in the form of varying lighting effects on the LED ring and when the sensor detects a smile, the flower units begin to open up one by one to engage the audience.

 Location: Design Society Museum (Exhibited as part of “Craft : The Reset” exhibition), Shenzhen

 Scope: Design and fabrication

-Project Team: Yutaka Yano, Sarah Lee, Janice Lam Yuen Sze, Kira Lo Hoi Yau, Lara Lee Lok Yee, Nisham Limbu, Allan Au (Programming and Electric Engineering)
+Project Team: Yutaka Yano, Sarah Lee, Janice Lam Yuen Sze, Kira Lo Hoi Yau, Lara Lee Lok Yee, Nisham Limbu, Allan Au (Programming and Electronics Engineering)